Charlotte Police Scanner: Banking Capital's Unpredictable Encryption

 If you're a Charlotte resident, journalist, or business owner concerned about encryption:

-- File public records requests: Ask CMPD for documentation of incidents where scanner access caused harm
+- File public records requests asking CMPD for documentation of incidents where scanner access caused harm

-- Attend public safety meetings: CMPD holds community forums where encryption can be raised
+- Attend CMPD community forums where encryption can be raised

-- Support local journalism: Subscribe to WFAE, Charlotte Observer, and outlets fighting for transparency
+- Support local journalism by subscribing to WFAE, the Charlotte Observer, and outlets fighting for transparency

-- Join business coalitions: The banking and tourism industries have interests in emergency communication access
+- Join business coalitions, as the banking and tourism industries have interests in emergency communication access

 Take Action for Transparency